 There are many different types of rehabilitation programs.
 Not all of them are right for everyone.
 You may have specific needs that are best addressed in a certain type of rehab.
 For that reason, it’s important to find the one that will work best for you.

 Outpatient programs, or OP is one way that you can get help for your addiction.
 However, you should be forewarned that you might not be appropriate for this type of care.
 This is because outpatient programs are usually best for those who have gone through inpatient rehab before.

 If you're not able to go to an inpatient rehab, intensive outpatient programs are great alternatives.
-These programs offer longer appointments several days during the week.
+These programs offer longer appointments on several days during the week.
 The appointments are usually held during the evening hours, which is very convenient.
-You can still work, go to school and care for your family while you’re in rehab.
+You can still work, go to school, and care for your family while you’re in rehab.
 Patients attend group therapy and get to meet with the therapist regularly.

 You’ll get a much higher level of care at an IOP than you would at a traditional outpatient center.
 This is usually what people who are new to treatment need when they first quit.

 Most people find that going to an inpatient rehab program is the right choice for them.
-They're able to get a high level of care and they have support 24/7.
+They're able to get a high level of care, and they have support 24/7.
 Inpatient treatment is often combined with detox, and you can usually find both at the same location.